-We have a Designated Safeguarding Lead, Kathryn Tamlyn, who is responsible
+We have a Designated Safeguarding Lead, Anna Majcher, who is responsible for:

-- > Creating a culture of safeguarding where children are protected from harm. - Ensure all staff receive an appropriate level of induction and training to support them to be professionally curious and vigilant in order to question behaviours, to challenge perceptions, and to "think the unthinkable" if they have concerns for a child; and to know how to report any concerns. - Ensuring children receive the right help at the right time using the Continuum of Need Document to inform plans for support or protection. - Ensuring referrals to partner agencies are followed up in writing, within 24 hours of initial contact, including referrals to First Response. - > Ensuring that records are audited so that all actions are completed. - Establishing and imbedding a policy and process for recording and storing information about child protection concerns and outcomes achieved, enabling records to be reviewed and an overview gained, to support timely interventions and allowing prompt follow up, if it is felt the needs of the student are not being met.
+- > Creating a culture of safeguarding where children are protected from harm. - Ensure all staff receive an appropriate level of induction and ongoing training to support them to be professionally curious and vigilant in order to question behaviours, to challenge perceptions, and to "think the unthinkable" if they have concerns for a child; and to know how to report any concerns. - > Ensuring children receive the right help at the right time using the Continuum of Need Document to inform plans for support or protection. - > Ensuring referrals to partner agencies are followed up in writing, within 24 hours of initial contact, including referrals to First Response. - Ensuring and maintaining a safe and secure system for recording safeguarding and child protection records; and that that records are audited regularly so that all actions are completed. - Establishing and imbedding a policy and process for recording and storing information about child protection concerns and outcomes achieved, enabling records to be reviewed and an overview gained, to support timely interventions and allowing prompt follow up, if it is felt the needs of the student are not being met.
 This includes use of the Escalation Process found on the BSCP website.
-These records are held separately from the child's education record. - Ensuring all records are up to date, differentiate between fact, opinion and hearsay, and are maintained in accordance with data protection. - Ensuring that all such records are stored safely and securely and remain confidential.
+These records are held separately from the child's education record. - > Ensuring all records are up to date, differentiate between fact, opinion and hearsay, and are maintained in accordance with data protection. - Ensuring that all such records are stored safely and securely and remain confidential.
 The DSL will share information on a need to know basis only, being able to justify the reason for sharing, and in accordance with the confidentiality policy.
 All child protection records are held separately from pupil records, with a front sheet and a chronology. - Maintaining the record of staff safeguarding training.
 Ensuring that the most up to date Child Protection Policy is widely available, publishing the Safeguarding Statement and other relevant information on the school website.
 Ensuring that the safeguarding team contact details are displayed in prominent areas around the school and details are also on the website.